abdulwaheed76/practices/README.md

 and also have no other alternative task is to raise red flags and ask for help from your pair, strategy owner, lead or manager (sequencially).

-## Signoff
-1. **Inform manager** and **team** textually at least 10 minutes before sign off.

-## Lunch / rest break
-1. **Inform manager** and team textually at least 5 minutes before taking a lunch / rest break.
-1. It is **mandatory** to take at least **30 mins break** during a day and it should not be during the first 2 hours or last 2 hours of work day time.
-1. Normal time is 1 hour break.
-1 hour 30 mins on Fridays for Muslims.

 ## Setup and for new commers